Game Bird Program

 - Your property should have good to high quality bobwhite habitat;

-- Your property is a minimum 650 acres, and preferably more than 1500 acres – habitat must be largely contiguous;
+- Your property is a minimum of 1,000 acres of habitat on 1,500 acres – habitat must be largely contiguous;

 - Your property’s bird population density is less than 1 bird per 4 acres;

-- You have a 3-year management plan which incorporates the appropriate burning regime (frequency, scale and season) to ensure long-term quality bobwhite habitat;
+- You have a 5-year management plan which incorporates the appropriate burning regime (frequency, scale and season) to ensure long-term quality bobwhite habitat;

 - You provide the financial support for game bird research, cost associated with translocation (e.g., permitting, health screening, etc.), and membership of Tall Timbers;